Vicious-wow/XIV_Databar/README.md

 #### !!
 ATTENTION !!
 There are currently no plans to upload this to Curse or WoWInterface.
-If you would like to have an auto-updater, then I would suggest WoWUp.
+If you would like to have an auto-updater, then I would suggest [WoWUp](https://github.com/WowUp/WowUp).
 It supports downloading from several providers like WoWInterface, Wago, TukUI and GitHub.
-Simply provide the repo's clone address to WoWUp and it will track when new GitHub Releases are made and trigger an update.
+Alternatively there is also [CurseBreaker](https://github.com/AcidWeb/CurseBreaker), which is CLI-based with similar functionality.
+Simply provide the repo's clone address to WoWUp or CurseBreaker and it will track when new GitHub Releases are made and trigger an update.

 If you wish to contribute to the project, please fork and submit a pull request.
 To get a working development copy, simply copy the Libs folder from the